adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 model2 <- update(model, .~.+I(lstat^2))
 summary(model2)

-The new covariate has an associated coefficient significantly different from 0.
+The new covariate had an associated coefficient significantly different from 0.
-Compare the two models, with and without the quadratic term, using the F statistic
+Compared the two models, with and without the quadratic term, using the F statistic

 rss0 <- (6.216^2)*504
 or